Dev1Gilead/Class-Schedule-Builder/README.md

 - `models/`: Contains data models for the application.
 - `algorithms/`: Contains the core scheduling algorithm.
 - `tests/`: Contains unit tests for the application.
-- `web/`: Contains a simple Flask web application.
+- `web/`: Contains a simple Flask web application. (not yet implemented)

-## Getting Started

-1. Clone the repository: